 The low-down on taking your hound to Uluru

 Covering over 327,414 acres of Australia’s desert is the Uluru-Kata Tjuta National Park.
 There’s much to see inside the park including Uluru (Ayers Rock) and the many-domed Kata Tjuṯa (The Olgas).
-While it’s not possible to take your dog within the national park itself, there are many ways that you can explore the surrounding region with your BFF and there are also options for dog-sitters, as listed below.
-If there’s any information that I’ve missed, or anything that’s outdated please leave a comment below!
+While it’s not possible to take your dog within the national park itself, there are ways that you can explore the surrounding region with your BFF and there are also options for dog-sitters (see below).
+If there’s any information that’s outdated please leave a comment below!

 Pet friendly camping